No one can serve two masters. For you will hate one and love the other; you will be devoted to one and despise the other. (Matthew 6:24, NLT)

 When I looked in her eyes, I expected to see anger or hurt, but instead I saw sadness and love.
 For some reason, she adored me.
 Neither of us said a word, but I was lost in her.
 There were no words to describe how enraptured by her I was.

 Eden closed up the remaining crackers and put them back in the pantry, then placed her hand on my shoulder.
 I winced and closed my eyes.
 “Ready to go for our walk?” she asked.

 Suddenly I had to leave.
-I just couldn’t be there - couldn’t be with her - any longer.
-I stood and bolted out of the apartment, not even bothering to close the door behind me.
+I just couldn’t be there – couldn’t be here with her – any longer.
+I stood and bolted from the apartment, not even bothering to close the door behind me.
 Her footsteps followed, trying to keep pace with mine.
 “Wait!
 Why are you leaving?”
 Tears choked her voice.

 When I reached my car, I opened the door and looked back at her.
 She stood on the sidewalk unwilling to force me to stay.
 Her eyes, flooded with tears, pleaded with me.
 “Please, won’t you just come back inside for a few more moments?”

 I had no answer.
 I saw her pain, her longing, and had to look away.
 As I pulled out of the parking space, I rolled down my window, shouting to her as I drove away, “I’ll see you again next week!”

 I was a horrible person.
 I really needed to spend more time with Eden.
 After all, I loved her – I really did.
 As I pulled into my driveway, I took deep breaths.
 Tara would be waiting for me inside – waiting to hold me and kiss me.
 I was comfortable with Tara.

 Before I could even turn off the car, she opened the door to welcome me.
 She had kind eyes.
 “How was Eden?” she asked.

 I stood, closed the car door behind me, and took Tara’s hands in my own.
 “She’s good.
 Really good, I think.
 She never changes.”
 I pulled her in close and kissed the top of her head.
 “I love you, you know.”